 – The prospects of the matter and level of risk for the firm bringing the case

 – The cost associated with bringing the case

 – The timescale for the case to resolve

 Contingency Fee Agreements

 A Contingency Fee Agreement is between a client and solicitor and revolves around the idea of the solicitor is only paid if the claim is successful.
 The main principle of a contingency fee arrangement is that when it comes to invoicing at the end of a case the solicitor cannot charge their client more than they would have done regardless of whether he had taken the case on the normal basis.
 If the case is lost then no fee will be paid to the solicitor.

 Will I Ever Have to Pay Anything?

-In addition to the success fee set out above, in the event that you terminate the agreement between yourself and the solicitor other than during the cancellation period then the solicitor may charge a termination fee.
-The cancellation period is usually around 2 weeks from the signing off paperwork but can vary.It is best to discuss this carefully with your chosen solicitor so your understand your rights under your CFA.
+In addition to the success fee set out above, in the event that you terminate the agreement with the Panel Law Firm other than during the cancellation period then the firm may charge a termination fee.
+You should discuss this carefully with your solicitor so your fully understand your rights and obligations under your CFA.

 What is ATE Insurance and Do I Need It?

-This website is owned and operated by Online Legal Limited who are authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activites.
+This website is owned and operated by online legal limited a regulated claims management company who are authorised and regulated by the Financial Conduct Authority in respect of claims management activities.
 Authorisation Number: 835370